Spring Hill Wrongful Death Lawyer

 - Loss of support and services.

 In certain cases, you may also be entitled to punitive damages.
-Punitive damages serve to punish and deter after the defendant’s intentional or reckless acts caused the death.
+Punitive damages in Florida serve to punish and deter after the defendant’s intentional or reckless acts caused the death.

 Your wrongful death attorney will review your claim to calculate the appropriate amount of damages available to you.